-Budgeting builds financial discipline, and financial discipline eliminates financial problems.
+Budgeting builds financial discipline, and financial discipline eliminates financial problems in marriage.
 So make a monthly budget incorporating all sources of income, itemizing all expenses and making appropriate allocations for savings.

 5. Remember your marriage vows

-A lot of times the financial problems that come up are unforeseen, such as a loss of a job, a death in the family or emergency health care.
+A lot of times the financial problems in marriage that come up are unforeseen, such as a loss of a job, a death in the family or emergency health care.
 Your vows, held dearly, will equip you with all that you need to overcome financial uncertainty.